universitytheater/utheater.github.io/_shows/2022/spring/king-lear.md

     bio: "is a fourth-year Public Policy and Spanish major.
 She has previously acted in the Dean’s Men productions of *The Winter’s Tale* as Mamillius/Perdita, *Antony and Cleopatra* as Cleopatra, and *Love’s Labour’s Lost* as the Princess of France.
 She is so excited to close out her University Theater career with *King Lear* and is incredibly grateful to the wonderful cast and crew for making the experience so memorable.
 After graduation, Murphy will be attending the University of Pittsburgh School of Law!"
   - name: Steele Citrone
     role: Oswald/King of France
+    bio: "is a second-year Media Arts and Design Major with a cluster focus in Game Design.
+He is very excited for his Dean's Men's debut, but previously he has acted in shows such as *The Old Man & The Old Moon* (Ensemble), *Macbeth* (King Duncan/Porter/Seyton), and *Beetlejuice: The Musical* (Lydia Deetz).
+As Steele will be turning the banners many times during the show, he wants you to remember that Red is Lear, Purple is Gloucester, Green is Albany, and Blue is France.
   - name: Alex Nobert
     role: Regan
   - name: Gabe Schneider